Sterling falls to 1-month low as Greek aid deal lifts euro

 "Sterling is a bit-part player.
 It's been in the shadows of the euro and the dollar for the last month or six weeks easily and people don't have strong views on it at the moment," ETX's Wiltshire said.

-"The Bank is in a wait-and-see mode so sterling is a wait and see too."
+"The BoE is in a wait-and-see mode so sterling is a wait and see too."

 But concerns about a weak economy will keep alive the possibility of further easing, which may hamper the pound.